Galileo-Galilei/kedro-mlflow/docs/source/02_hello_world_example/02_first_steps.md

 This works for any type of file (including images with ``MatplotlibWriter``) and the UI even offers a preview for ``png`` and ``csv``, which is really convenient to compare runs.

-*Note: Mlflow offers specific logging for machine learning models that should be better suited for your use case, but is not supported yet in ``kedro-mlflow==0.2.0``*
+*Note: Mlflow offers specific logging for machine learning models that may be better suited for your use case, but is not supported yet in ``kedro-mlflow==0.3.0``*